CHAPTER Rev 2400

 The petitioner shall receive the determination signed by the

-director of audit.
+department’s director of audit.

-(g) If the petitioner is aggrieved by the
+(g) If the petitioner is aggrieved by the department’s

-determination, the petitioner may appeal the determination within 60 days after
+petitioner may appeal the determination within 60 days after the date of the

-the date of the determination letter by requesting a hearing on the petition in
+determination letter by requesting a hearing on the petition in the same manner

-assessment or refund of taxes, governed by Rev 200.
+or refund of taxes, governed by Rev 200.

 (h) The use of a modified apportionment formula

-or order from the commissioner, shall:
+director of audit, or order from the department’s commissioner, shall:

 (1) Constitute a willful violation of RSA 77-E:4;